PACHOOF/TitlesArt/README.md

 ### 2. Available Functions:

 - textToCol(text): Converts the input text into a list of ASCII art representations.
 - printText(text_arrays, color): Prints the ASCII art in a readable format on the console.
-Available colors are red, green, blue, yellow, cyan, magenta, white, black
+Available colors are red, green, blue, yellow, cyan, magenta, white, black.

 ## Example